KasdevTech/kasdevtech.github.io/content/Azure/appgw_issues.md

 type: "Azure"
 ---

 ### Azure Application Gateway – Backend Health Unknown?
-Fix Step-by-Step

 If you’re using Azure Application Gateway and you see: